 MLB owners are crying poor again and fans shouldn't fall for it

-Major League Baseball’s owners, bless their heart, are once again trying to convince the public that owning a baseball team isn’t all that profitable.
-Nevermind the $15 beers and the $6 sodas and the $10.7 billion revenues that MLB reportedly brought in 2019.
+Major League Baseball’s team owners, bless their hearts, are once again trying to convince the public that owning a baseball team isn’t all that profitable.
+Never mind the $15 beers and the $6 sodas and the $10.7 billion revenues that MLB reportedly brought in for 2019.

 Owning a Major League Baseball team in 2020, says another billionaire owner, just isn’t that profitable.